wraith-wireless/wraith/README.md

 * Partially Supported: 802.11n
 * Not Supported: 802.11s\y\u\ac\ad\af

 ### b.
-Suckt (v 0.1.5) : Small Unit Capture/Kill Team (Wraith Sensor)
+DySKT (v 0.1.5) : Dynamic Small Kill Team (Wraith Sensor)

-Suckt is a 802.11 sensor consisting of an optional collection radio (i.e. spotter), a mandatory reconnaissance radio (i.e. shooter) and an RTO which relays collected data to Nidus, the data storage system (i.e. HQ).
-Suckt collects data in the form of raw 802.11 packets with the reconnaissance (and collection if present) radios, forwarding that date along with any geolocational data (if a gps device is present) to higher.
-The reconnaissance radio will also partake in assaults in directed to.
+An 802.11 sensor consisting of an optional collection radio (i.e. spotter), a mandatory reconnaissance radio (i.e. shooter) and an RTO which relays collected data to Nidus, the data storage system (i.e. HQ).
+DySKT collects data in the form of raw 802.11 packets with the reconnaissance (and collection if present) radios, forwarding that date along with any geolocational data (if a gps device is present) to higher.

 ### c.
 Nidus (v 0.0.4): Data Storage Manager

-Nidus is the Data Storage manager processing data received from Suckt.
+Nidus is the Data Storage manager processing data received from DySKT.
 Nidus is the interface to the backend Postgresql database, processing data in terms of raw 802.11 frames, gps location, and 'device' details/status.